 They get this information from reports of suspected fraudulent transactions that they receive from their customers.

 There are also tons of information online about credit card fraud.
 Search and read those articles to ensure that you are aware of the existing scams that are happening today.

 Do Not Give Your Personal Information Online or via SMS or to an Unverified Bank Representatives

 Banks will not ask you for your personal information via SMS or email.
-If you receive an email or an SMS asking for your password or Pin or any other personal information, call your bank right away to confirm if they need that information from you.
+If you receive an email or an SMS asking for your password, PIN, OTP, or any other personal information, call your bank right away to confirm if they need that information from you.
+Usually, they don’t.

 Please also be aware that a lot of fraudsters have stepped up their game and started copying the layout of credit card companies and bank emails.